-This course will provide students information on children's conceptual development and the fundamental basic concepts of both math and science.
-Students will learn various techniques for planning, implementing and evaluating developmentally appropriate activities.
-Students will also learn more about the integrated curriculum.
+This course provides students with information on children's conceptual development and the fundamental basic concepts of both math and science.
+Students learn various techniques for planning, implementing and evaluating developmentally appropriate activities.
+Students will also learn about integrated curriculum.
+Credits: 3

-Civil Engineering Courses
+Civil Engineering